owenshen24/golb/contents/muse/Interpretability-in-ML:-A-Broad-Overview.md

 One approach towards achieving this for neural nets is [tree regularization](http://www.shallowmind.co/jekyll/pixyll/2017/12/30/tree-regularization/) which adds a regularization term that corresponds (roughly) to the size of the decision tree that can approximate the net being trained.
 The hope here is to eventually output a shallow decision tree that performs comparably to a neural net.
 Another approach is [neural backed decision trees](https://arxiv.org/pdf/2004.00221.pdf) which use another type of regularization to learn a hierarchy over class labels, which then get used to form a decision tree.

 Of course, parameterization is not the whole story.
-There are methods like K-Nearest Neighbors which are paramterized by your entire dataset; this could be billions of points.
+There are methods like K-Nearest Neighbors which are eerized by your entire dataset; this could be billions of points.
 Yet, there is a sense in which KNN is still interpretable despite its massive size.
 We can cleanly describe what the algorithm does, and we can even see "why" it made such a choice because the algorithm is so simple.

 ### Is the model interpretable at every step, or with regards to its sub-components?
 (Decomposability)